Academics & Research

 - 27 professors have been elected to the American Academy of Arts and Sciences, the nation's leading learning academy.

-87% of faculty have terminal degrees and doctorates.
+90% of full-time faculty have terminal degrees and doctorates.

 These three faculty members were recently awarded fellowships from National Endowment for the Humanities.